wasp-lang/wasp/web/docs/typescript.md

 The document also assumes a basic understanding of core Wasp features (e.g., Queries, Actions, Entities).
 Read [our feature docs](https://wasp-lang.dev/docs/language/features) to learn more.

-## Adding TypeScript to your project
+## Migrating your project to TypeScript
 Wasp supports TypeScript out of the box!

 Our scaffolding already includes TypeScript, so migrating your project to TypeScript is as simple as changing file extensions and using the language.
 This approach allows you to gradually migrate your project on a file-by-file basis.